foundry-rs/book/src/projects/working-on-an-existing-project.md

 For this example, we will use [PaulRBerg][paul]'s [`foundry-template`][template].

-If you download an existing project that uses Foundry, it is really easy to get going.

 First, clone the project and run [`forge install`][install] inside the project directory.

 ```sh